-Meet the Staff
+Meet the Team

 Bill Crowell, Ph.D., AICP, CEE

 Dr. William L. Crowell Jr. (Bill), has been the director of the Albemarle-Pamlico National Estuary Partnership, or APNEP, since 2002.
 Bill previously served as the senior policy analyst for the N.C.
 Division of Coastal Management, where he formulated coastal and ocean policies and regulations for the state of North Carolina.
 He received two bachelor of science degrees from N.C.
-State University in Zoology and in Biological Sciences (1988) and his master of science degree in Resource Management and Administration from Antioch University (1996), with research on Southern Appalachian montane bogs.
-He earned his Ph.D. in Sustainability Education from Prescott College (2011), with research on North Carolina's environmental educators' concepts of sustainability.
-He has conducted wetland and endangered species monitoring and research with the Southeast Regional Office of the Nature Conservancy.
-Bill also worked with the New Hampshire Natural Heritage Inventory Program with endangered species mapping, and the New Hampshire Chapter of The Nature Conservancy with conservation planning and ecosystem research.
+State University one in Zoology and a second in Biological Sciences (1988) and his master of science degree in Resource Management and Administration from Antioch University (1996), with research on Southern Appalachian montane bogs.
+He earned his Ph.D. in Education from Prescott College (2011), with research on North Carolina's environmental educators' concepts of sustainability.
+Bill also served as Deputy Director of the NC Clean Water Management Trust Fund from 2014-2015.
+Prior to working with the state of NC, conducted wetland and endangered species monitoring and research with the Southeast Regional Office of the Nature Conservancy and worked with the New Hampshire Natural Heritage Inventory Program with endangered species mapping, and the New Hampshire Chapter of The Nature Conservancy with conservation planning and ecosystem research.
 He also has been a researcher at the N.C.
 State College of Veterinary Medicine and an environmental educator in New Mexico.
 Bill is a certified planner (American Institute of Certified Planners), a North Carolina certified environmental educator, and a fellow of the N.C.
 Natural Resources Leadership Institute.

-Dr. Dean E. Carpenter joined the staff as the new science coordinator in November 2003.
+Dr. Dean E. Carpenter joined the staff as the science coordinator in November 2003.
 His current responsibilities are leading, coordinating, and administering APNEP’s Science & Technology Program and providing staff support to APNEP’s Science & Technical Advisory Committee.
 Prior to joining APNEP, Dean served as a project manager for the Water Environment Research Foundation (Alexandria, Va.) from 2000-03, and from 1989-99 as an environmental scientist with ManTech Environmental Technology, a federal contractor with the Environmental Protection Agency’s Office of Research & Development.
 His career interests are improving ecological risk assessment methods at regional scales and facilitating their application in support of ecosystem-based management.
 A native of California, Dean received a bachelor of science degree with honors in Environmental Science and Biology at the University of California, Riverside; a master of science degree in Ecology at the University of California, Davis; and a doctorate in Environmental Sciences and Engineering at the University of California, Los Angeles.

 As the North Carolina field representative for APNEP, Jimmy’s responsibilities include the implementation of the Coastal Habitat Protection Plan, or CHPP, and the recommendations it contains.
 He also works with the APNEP Advisory Committees and represents the program on various committees in the APNEP region.
-Jimmy works closely with several regulatory agencies in the state and their respective commissions to help implement the goals of the Albemarle Pamlico National Estuary Program.
+Jimmy works closely with several regulatory agencies in the state and their respective commissions to help implement the goals of the Albemarle-Pamlico National Estuary Partnership.
 In 1981, Jimmy graduated from N.C.
 State University with a bachelor of science degree in Agricultural Engineering.
 After working for Cargill for 3½ years, Jimmy and his wife returned to North Carolina to run a family-owned blue crab processing plant.
 For the next 15 years, they operated and owned Washington Crab Co., Inc. During those 15 years, Jimmy was active in many industry groups in the state and nation.
 From 1997 to 2004, he served as chairman of the N.C.
 Marine Fisheries Commission.
 During Jimmy’s tenure as chairman of the Marine Fisheries Commission, the CHPP was written and adopted.